 Read this to learn what other types of loans you can get with a cosigner.

-Take out a bridge loan – A bridge loan is actually a rather common financial tool that many Canadians take advantage of if their credit scores are sub-par.
+Take out a bridge loan – A bridge loan is actually a rather common financial tool that many Canadians in British Columbia take advantage of if their credit scores are sub-par.
 This financial product is designed as a short term solution for anyone who is looking to use their properties to help them give their credit a boost when traditional lenders have rejected their mortgage applications.
-Bridge loans can help borrowers gain access to a lower interest rate loan in the near future.
+Bridge loans can help borrowers in British Columbia gain access to a lower interest rate loan in the near future.

 Want to know more about short-term mortgage financing and bridge loans?
 Look here.